 7. Governor is the Visitor

-(1) The Governor shall be the Visitor of the University, and has authority, as and when he or she thinks fit, to do all things that pertain to the office of Visitor.
+(1) The Governor is the Visitor of the University, and has the functions that Visitors usually have.

 (2) Despite section 60 of the Interpretation Act 1984, for the purposes of this section the Governor is authorised to act without the requirement of obtaining the advice and consent of the Executive Council.

 [Section 7 inserted by No. 75 of 2000 s.
-6.]
+6; amended by No. 32 of 2016 s.
+134.]

 Part 4 — Senate, officers and Convocation